The Law Advantage

 If you are an Arts and Science student, please read the following:

-Two courses at the 200-level can count as the 6.0 units of non-Arts and Science courses that can be applied towards your Arts and Science degree (no further non-Arts and Science courses will be permitted).
-Arts & Science students in the Certificate in Law are strongly advised to complete the first two Law courses at the 200-level.
+• Two 200-level Law courses can count toward the 6.0 units of non-Arts and Science courses in your degree (no additional non-Arts and Science courses are allowed).
+We strongly recommend that Arts and Science students start with the first two Law courses at the 200-level to build a solid foundation for the program.

 *Only one of the following courses can be chosen:

-For distance and interest students, four courses must be taken at the 700-level (I.e. Law 701) and you will be assessed the Faculty of Law tuition rate .
+Non-Queen's Interest Law students must complete all four courses at the 700-level (I.e. Law 701) and will be assessed tuition at the Faculty of Law rate.

 Tuition Fees/Payment Methods

-Below are tuition fees for one 700-level Law course.
+Below is a breakdown of the tuition fees for one 700-level Law course for current and non-Queen's interest students.

-You will also assessed a $10.00 Student Assistance Levy (SAL) fee that is applied on a per term basis.
+All students are assessed a $10.00 Student Assistance Levy (SAL) fee that is applied per course.
 Further information on tuition fees and policies are located on the Office of the University Registrar website.
 Tuition is due September 1 for Fall term, January 10 for Winter term and May 1 for Summer term.

 The Ontario Student Assistance Program (OSAP) is a financial aid program assisting students with the costs of post-secondary studies.
-For further information and to see if you are eligible for government student financial assistance, please visit Student Awards.
-Non-degree interest Law students are not eligible for financial assistance.
+For further information and to see if you are eligible for government student financial assistance, please visit Student AwardsNOTE: Non-Queen's Interest Law students are ineligible for financial assistance.
+If you want to apply, please contact the Law Certificate Program Coordinator at lawcertificate@queensu.ca

 Financial Aid - Other Provinces/Territories

-To learn more and to see if you are eligible for government student financial assistance in other provinces or territories, go to Student Awards.
-Non-degree interest Law students are not eligible for financial assistance.
+To learn more and to see if you are eligible for government student financial assistance in other provinces or territories, go to Student AwardsNon-Queen's interest students are not eligible for financial assistance.

 Law Course Offering Schedule

-The below chart outlines when Law courses are offered throughout the academic year in Fall, Winter and Summer terms.
-May be subject to change.
+Law courses are offered throughout the academic year in Fall, Winter and Summer terms and may be subject to change.

 Course Name